Who are Flahavans and why are they involved within the league?

 Online entry – all entries must be done online.
 Entry fee is £10 per team (up to 8 children in a team with boys &girls separate) and £2 for any individuals.

 Pupil’s names must be entered online.
-Once a child has been entered the first time their details will remain in the online system and for round 2 and 3 you will just have to click on their name.
+Once a child has been entered the first time their details will remain in the online system, making it easier and more convenient to enter them for each round, via the Events Page.

 Receipts for entries can be printed from the online system.
 Please note that no name changes or late entries will be accepted.